wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-add-domain.md

 ### Add and verify a domain using the Azure Management Portal

-1. In the portal, click **Active Directory**, and then click on the name of your organization's directory.You can do one of the following:
+1. In the <!-- deleted by customization Azure Management Portal --><!-- keep by customization: begin --> portal <!-- keep by customization: end -->, click **Active Directory**, and then click on the name of your organization's directory.You can do one of the following:
     1. On the default directory page, click **Add Domain** in the **Improve user sign-in experience **section.
     2. Click **Domains** and then click either **Add a customer domain** or the **Add** button.
 2. On the **Add domain** page, type the domain name that you want to add and the do one of the following: